 Rob has worked exclusively as an employee relations attorney throughout his career.
 He specializes in helping companies avoid employee problems.
 Rob has served as labor relations counsel to numerous and diverse organizations including manufacturing, warehousing, and construction companies, public sector employers, information service entities, professional and service organizations including law and accounting firms, health care institutions and insurance companies, as well as employer associations.
-Rob has also served as ERISA Fund counsel to many multi-employer pension and welfare funds.
-He has authored numerous articles on labor relations and employee benefits subjects and frequently lectures before trade associations and professional, institutional and management groups.
+Rob has authored numerous articles on labor relations and employee benefits subjects and frequently lectures before trade associations and professional, institutional and management groups.

 Rob has handled every type of labor and employment matter including negotiating collective bargaining agreements, handling union organizing campaigns, providing advice and counseling regarding the purchase or sale of a business, defending against discrimination claims, establishing lawful double-breasted companies, providing preventive counseling and strategic planning regarding labor and employment matters, etc.

 Many of Rob’s clients are on a fixed-fee retainer which enables them to call Rob at any time without worrying about running up a bill.
 As part of the retainer for nonunion employers, Rob creates a prevention program which includes training supervisors from a human resource perspective, developing an employee communication program, auditing supervisors to determine employee complaints and/or personnel problems and making recommendations accordingly.
 For unionized employers on a fixed-fee retainer, Rob also negotiates the collective bargaining agreement and handles grievances that arise thereunder.

 Rob’s philosophy is that it is much more cost effective for an organization to practice prevention and to “book” its legal costs by paying a small monthly retainer than to pay substantial legal bills and risk large damages as a result of an employee filing a suit against the organization.